Up to 60% off sofas & mattresses — limited‑time deals.

 Excellent motion isolation for couples Softer edges than the hybrids

-Strong pressure relief with medium-firm control Slower response when changing positions
+Strong pressure relief with a medium-firm feel Slower response when changing position

 Details

-• Listed as a 12-inch memory foam mattress with no coils and a cotton cover material entry.
+• Listed as a 12-inch medium-firm memory foam mattress built around Green Tea AeroFusion cooling cues and a support foam base.

 Review Score